laurilopes/api_docs/v1/documentation/resources/petitions/updates.md

             <td><code>int</code></td>
             <td>
                 <em>(Optional)</em>The maximum number of updates to return per
                 request, but no more than 100.
-Returns a maximum of 10 updates if omitted.
+If omitted, returns a maximum of 10 updates.
             </td>
         </tr>
         <tr>